Hierarchically hyperbolic spaces II: Combination theorems and the distance formula: The main definition and background on hierarchically hyperbolic spaces

 \begin{notation} Where it will not cause confusion, given $U\in\mathfrak S$, we will often suppress the projection map $\pi_U$ when writing distances in $\fontact U$, i.e., given $x,y\in\cuco X$ and $p\in\fontact U$ we write $\dist_U(x,y)$ for $\dist_U(\pi_U(x),\pi_U(y))$ and $\dist_U(x,p)$ for $\dist_U(\pi_U(x),p)$.
 Note that when we measure distance between a pair of sets (typically both of bounded diameter) we are taking the minimum distance between the two sets.
 Given $A\subset \cuco X$ and $U\in\mathfrak S$ we let $\pi_{U}(A)$ denote $\cup_{a\in A}\pi_{U}(a)$. \end{notation}

+\begin{rem}[Surjectivity of projections] In all of the motivating examples, and in most applications, the maps $\pi_U$ are uniformly coarsely surjective.

-\begin{rem}[Surjectivity of projections] One can always replace each $\fontact U$ with a thickening of $\pi_{U}(\cuco X)$, and hence make each $\pi_U$ coarsely surjective.
-The details can be found in the forthcoming paper \cite{DurhamHagenSisto:HHS_III}, where this procedure gets used; the resulting spaces are termed \emph{normalized} hierarchically hyperbolic spaces. \end{rem}
+One can always replace each $\fontact U$ with a thickening of $\pi_{U}(\cuco X)$, and hence make each $\pi_U$ coarsely surjective.
+This is first discussed in \cite{DurhamHagenSisto:HHS_III}, where this procedure gets used; the resulting spaces are termed \emph{normalized} hierarchically hyperbolic spaces.